 When making fermented seed cheese, sunflower seeds are a top variety utilized by many vegan chefs.
-The soaking and fermentation process helps to remove phytate inhibitors and predigest the seeds, making nutrients like selenium more bioavailable to digestion.
+The soaking and fermentation process helps to remove phytate inhibitors and predigests the seeds, making nutrients like selenium more bioavailable to digestion.

 Some commercial lecithin powders or granules used as dietary supplements and emulsifying agents are often derived from sunflower seeds.
 (Source)

-Usually this is as a non-GMO vegetable lecithin alternative to soy or rapeseed, which is shown to contain similar phosphatide composition.
+Usually, this is as a non-GMO vegetable lecithin alternative to soy or rapeseed, which is shown to contain similar phosphatide composition.

 Lecithin is a source of phosphatidylcholines or CHOLINE, an essential nutrient for proper brain function and is the precursor to cell membrane formation, the neurotransmitter acetylcholine and trimethylglycine betaine.
 Both lecithin-derived choline and betaine are identified in USDA sunflower seed nutrition data.

 Nuts and seeds are sometimes called "protein-fats" because they're usually more fat than protein.
-Composed of about 164 calories an ounce according to some nutrition data, 121 calories are from fat and 20.3 calories is from protein with the remain 22.7 from carbs, mostly in the form of dietary fiber.
+Composed of about 164 calories an ounce according to some nutrition data, 121 calories are from fat and 20.3 calories is from protein with the remaining 22.7 from carbs, mostly in the form of dietary fiber.

 One Ounce Sunflower Seeds: